-We appreciate your participation in the study.
-Your study data is used by researchers from across the world and is an important resource for public policy and service planning.
-Your data is used for legitimate reasons connected to the study including to:
+We appreciate the participation of cohort members and their families in the study.
+Research data from the study about the topics that you face in your life is used by researchers from across the world and is available as an important resource for public policy and service planning.
+Study data is collected for research purposes under the UK GDPR.
+Study data is used for legitimate reasons connected to the study including to:

 Keep in touch with you

-Your contact details are used to keep in touch with you and to invite you to take part in surveys and activities that relate to the study (e.g., for our linked data programme).
+Your contact details are used to keep in touch with you and to invite you to take part in surveys and activities that relate to the study.

 Carry out surveys

-The answers you give to our survey questions are used for research purposes.
-Some of our surveys include the collection of sensitive data such as political opinions or information about your health.
-The survey data we collect is stored securely.
+The answers given to our survey questions are used for research into the issues that affect your generation.
+Some of our surveys include the collection of sensitive data such as political opinions or information about health.

-With permission, we use your contact details and personal information to link data from government agencies (e.g., your health records) to your survey data.
-Data from these government agencies is generated when you use their services.
-Adding this information to the survey data helps to build up an even fuller picture of participants’ lives.
+Our linked data programme links a range of external data to study records to build up a fuller picture of participants’ lives.
+With your permission, we use your contact details and personal information to link data from government agencies (e.g., health records from the NHS) to your study record.
+Data from these government agencies is generated when you use their services and are known as ‘administrative records’.

 Collect and analyse your biological samples